DOD grant offers $8M to assist companies affected by defense cuts

 The new funds will support a two-year project that will target 72 communities and companies across Michigan, Ohio and Indiana.
 The goal is to generate diversification plans for these communities and companies so they are more resilient and can attract new business, while retaining and growing existing enterprises.

-The new funding, of which Ohio State will receive $2.24M, will allow DMAP to increase collaborations with regional defense industry research institutions in order to ensure the defense supply chain is ready to handle matters of national security.
+The new funding, of which Ohio Manufacturing Institute at Ohio State will receive $2.24M, will allow DMAP to increase collaborations with regional defense industry research institutions in order to ensure the defense supply chain is ready to handle matters of national security.
 Ohio State's Office of Research and the Ohio Manufacturing Institute are operating the program.

 "The DMAP program helps fulfill our land grant mission with many companies and communities positively impacted," said Caroline Whitacre, Ohio State senior vice president for research.
 "We are helping 30 companies and 6 communities in this phase of the project and will support more than 4,500 employees and help retain $2.4 billion in sales statewide through the DMAP grant."